Learn / Blog / Article

 7. Create a dashboard to discover user insights

-Hotjar’s Dashboard offers an aggregate, visual view of your users’ qualitative and quantitative data, giving you a glimpse of what’s happening across your site.
-Checking it every now and then can clue you in on new insights or pave the path to greater discovery, such as:
+Hotjar’s Dashboards offer visual views of your users’ qualitative and quantitative data, giving you a glimpse of what’s happening in different areas of your site.
+You can create dashboards for every occasion.
+From new features to marketing campaigns.
+They'll clue you in on new insights or pave the path to greater discovery, such as:

-• Uncovering issues and understanding the real reason your visitors do not become customers
+• Uncovering issues and understanding the real reason your visitors don’t become customers

 • Seeing how users react to UX changes by consulting the rage click and u-turn trends